Drunk in Love: Live performances

 The song was added to the set list and performed live during the second European leg of The Mrs. Carter Show World Tour in February and March 2014.
 For the performance, Beyoncé danced on a chair in a catsuit as kaleidoscope of lights illuminated her.
 Digital Spy's Robert Copsey felt that the track became a stadium sing-along like the other hits performed by the singer.
 Kitty Empire of The Observer wrote that the singer's ad libs made listeners feel like she "got tipsy and had the hots for her husband".
 Jay-Z joined her on stage to perform the song together at all six London shows of the leg, as well as at the final tour stop in Lisbon.
 A professionally recorded live performance of the song with Jay-Z from the tour aired on August 4, 2014, on Beyonce: X10, an HBO series documenting renditions of the song performed during The Mrs. Carter Show World Tour.
 Erin Strecker from Billboard felt that the choreography from the performance was "instantly iconic".
 Anna Silman of Variety praised the singer's different sparkling costumes and noted that overally, the rendition was "as sultry and showstopping as you'd imagine".
 "Drunk in Love" was part of the set list of Beyoncé and Jay-Z's co-headlining On the Run Tour (2014).
 For the performance of the song, Beyoncé performed a chair dance and was accompanied by Jay-Z for his part which contained a short snippet of Kanye West's "On Sight".
 While reviewing the opening concert of the tour, Rebecca Thomas writing for MTV News described the performance of the song as "intoxicating".
-Beyonce also performed this song on her The Formation World Tour in 2016.
+Beyoncé also performed this song on her The Formation World Tour in 2016.
 In 2018, her and Jay-Z performed the song during their second co-headlining tour, the On the Run II Tour.

+In 2023, Beyoncé performed the song as part of her viral private performance for the opening ceremony of Atlantis The Royal resort in Dubai, arranging a complex arabesque vocal riff as she ascended on a platform.
+The riff went viral on TikTok, prompting fans to challenge themselves to recreate it.

+The song, along with "Thique" and "All Up in Your Mind", was included as a special act during the Renaissance World Tour that was only performed at the opening night of the tour, in Stockholm, and a select handful of dates later in the tour's run.

+The song was performed during the Cowboy Carter Tour in Paris, France.